-nendment OLD NEW Indicator title 2.2 2.2 Improvement in knowledge of the communities on the Increase in the number of community members importance of managing and protecting the country's formally engaging with SAHRA in matters pertaining to heritage resources. the management and protection of heritage resources.
+Indicator title OLD NEW Indicator title 2.2 2.2 Improvement in knowledge of the communities on the Increase in the number of community members importance of managing and protecting the country's formally engaging with SAHRA in matters pertaining to heritage resources. the management and protection of heritage resources.
 Definition The aim is to encourage those closest to their heritage The aim is to strengthen relationships with (geographically, historically, or culturally) to actively communities in order to foster local ownership, social participate and learn about the management and accountability and shared responsibility as relates to protection of their heritage - beginning with improving heritage resources.
 The anticipated increase in citizen's knowledge of the importance of managing and active participation would include activities such as protecting their heritage. citizens interaction with SAHRIS (nominations, permits and Section 38s), complaints reported by citizens, participation in SAHRA's knowledge dissemination activities.
-Source of data Community surveys (pre and post testing) Source of data , , , , , , , , , , , , , , , , , , , , Complaints register Monitoring and evaluation report based on results of SAHRIS report identifying the increase in formal survey applications made by citizens Registers of attendance/participation at knowledge dissemination activities Method of calculation / Pre and post-test evaluation method to be used The total sum of incoming complaints received within assessment the 5-year period The total sum of SAHRIS applications received within the 5-year period Sum of attendance by communities at SAHRA's knowledge dissemination activities Assumptions Beneficiaries will give their full attention while SAHRA is Reporting of SAHRIS applications will increase solely disseminating knowledge due to targeted beneficiaries' increase in knowledge/ awareness of SAHRA/SAHRIS.
+Source of data Community surveys (pre and post testing) Complaints register Monitoring and evaluation report based on results of SAHRIS report identifying the increase in formal survey applications made by citizens Registers of attendance/participation at knowledge dissemination activities Method of calculation / Pre and post-test evaluation method to be used The total sum of incoming complaints received within assessment the 5-year period The total sum of SAHRIS applications received within the 5-year period Sum of attendance by communities at SAHRA's knowledge dissemination activities Assumptions Beneficiaries will give their full attention while SAHRA is Reporting of SAHRIS applications will increase solely disseminating knowledge due to targeted beneficiaries' increase in knowledge/ awareness of SAHRA/SAHRIS.
 Targeted beneficiaries will have access to SAHRIS/ internet/hosted-events.
 Local community members are willing and available to perform the roles that SAHRA envisages for them.
-The disagragation torgets are only for extructive disate are Disaggregation of beneficiaries The disaggregation targets are only for output indicators N/A in the APP Spatial transformation N/A N/A Desired performance 25% improvement in the communities' knowledge 25% increase in the number of formal engagements of the importance of managing and protecting the with SAHRA in matters pertaining to the management country's heritage resources. and protection of heritage resources.
+Discourse the set N/A Disaggregation of beneficiaries The disaggregation targets are only for output indicators in the APP N/A Spatial transformation N/A N/A Desired performance 25% improvement in the communities' knowledge 25% increase in the number of formal engagements of the importance of managing and protecting the with SAHRA in matters pertaining to the management country's heritage resources. and protection of heritage resources.
 25% increase of the communities' participation in SAHRA's knowledge dissemination activities A 5% increase in SAHRIS applications received.
-Indicator responsibility Executive Officer: HCM and HIPSD HCM Executive
+Executive Officer: HCM and HIPSD HCM Executive